Dr. Per Pinstrup-Anderson

-Dr. Per Pinstrup-Andersen, the catalyst behind the groundbreaking 2020 Vision Initiative, was selected to receive the World Food Prize in 2001 for his contribution to agricultural research, food policy, and uplifting the status of the poor and starving citizens of the world.
+Dr. Per Pinstrup-Andersen, the catalyst behind the groundbreaking 2020 Vision Initiative, received the World Food Prize in 2001 for his contribution to agricultural research, food policy, and uplifting the status of the poor and starving citizens of the world.
 An agricultural economist by training, Dr. Pinstrup-Andersen’s major accomplishment has not been technical or scientific in nature; instead, it has been the recognition that true food security will come as much from reliable policy research and exchange and thorough policy implementation as it will from technological and scientific advances.

 Born in Denmark in 1939, Dr. Pinstrup-Andersen was raised on a farm there and worked for several years as a farm laborer before pursuing his education in agricultural economics – first at the Danish Agricultural University, and later at Oklahoma State University, where he received his Ph.D. in 1969.
 His career began at Centero Internacional de Agricultura Tropical in Cali, Colombia, where he researched economics and public policy relating to agriculture and technology.
 He continued researching these and other related areas at the International Fertilizer Development Center in Alabama, and later at the Royal Veterinary and Agricultural University in Copenhagen, until 1980.